-FAST Act retains the eight (8) MAP-21 (Moving Ahead for Progress in the 21st Century) planning factors as the Scope of the Planning Process, and these factors must be considered in development of road projects, programs, and strategies.
-Additionally, two other factors were added by the FAST Act.
-The following factors must be considered:
+IIJA retains the eight (8) MAP-21 (Moving Ahead for Progress in the 21st Century) planning factors as the Scope of the Planning Process, and these factors must be considered in development of road projects, programs, and strategies.
+Additionally, two (2) other factors were added by the FAST Act.
+In all, the following factors must be considered:

 - 1. Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency - 2.
 Increase the safety of the transportation system for motorized and non-motorized users - 3.
 Increase the security of the transportation system for motorized and non-motorized users - 4.
 Increase the accessibility and mobility options available to people and for freight; - 5.
-Protect and enhance the environment, promote energy conservation, and improve quality of life - 6.
+Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth, housing, and economic development patterns; - 6.
 Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight - 7.
 Promote efficient system management and operation - 8.
 Emphasize the preservation of the existing transportation system - 9.
 Improve the resiliency and reliability of the transportation system, and reduce (or mitigate) the stormwater impacts on surface transportation - 10.
 Enhance travel and tourism